 The terpene profile analysis shows which terpenes were detected in the sample and the relative amount of each by weight percent.
 Terpenes are what give hemp products their unique flavors and aromas.
 The variation in kind and abundance can give consumers information on how it may smell or taste.
 More information on terpenes and their role in hemp can be found in our blog ‘What are Terpenes?’

 Don’t Pay Without the COA

 In an industry which is quickly expanding with limited regulation, it is extremely important that as a consumer, you know exactly what you are purchasing.
 Certificates of analysis provide transparency and assurance to consumers so they can be confident in what they are buying.
 Although COAs vary in appearance depending on the lab, the basic information presented in this article should be present on any third party COA.
 Contact information for both the producer and the lab should be present in order to verify authenticity.
 Dates and product batch numbers should be listed so consumers can make sure the report is up to date and that the specific batch they are purchasing was the same batch that was actually tested.
 The cannabinoid profile should match the product description.
 THC-Free broad spectrum hemp oils should have CBD, other cannabinoids such as CBG or CBN, but non-detect levels of THC.
-Full spectrum hemp extracts should have many cannabinoids including D9-THC, as long as the THC weight % is below .3%.
+Broad spectrum hemp extracts should have many cannabinoids including D9-THC, as long as the THC weight % is below .3%.
 The COA should also be used to verify the potency of the product.
 Heavy metal and pesticide analysis can be used to ensure that the hemp which product was extracted from was grown safely and is safe to consume.
 Companies which do not provide certificates of analysis should be avoided because their products could have contamination issues.
 If the COAs are not provided or are not up to date, it is important to request the most recent COA before purchasing hemp extracts.